civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph (e) of the definition **employee** in section 2 of the `Government Employees Compensation Act` is replaced by the following:

-any officer or employee of the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**; (**agents de l'État**)
+any officer or employee of the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer; (**agents de l'État**)

 ##### Public Service Superannuation Act